Why Millet Revolution? In times of global warming, drought-resistant millet grains can be the crops of the future.

-The farmers of India and Africa are happy and optimistic because the ancient grain, the millet, is gaining culinary heights.
+The farmers of India and Africa are happy and optimistic because the ancient grain, millet, is gaining culinary heights.
 The millet is the grain of the future.

 The plant has many beneficial components.
 It has healthier proteins, iron, fiber, antioxidants, and several vitamin B’s.

-We can make delicious syrups and also a variety of bread, pasta, couscous, pies, or even popcorn.
+We can make delicious syrups and a variety of bread, pasta, couscous, pies, or even popcorn.
 Even gourmet chefs are enthusiastic about the millet varieties.

 Many people still do not know what millet is.